radius-project/docs/docs/content/guides/tooling/bicepconfig/overview/index.md

 }
 ```

+A `bicepconfig.json` file is required to use Radius with the official Bicep compiler but you can optionally add any other settings that are relevant to your application.
 These configurations allow Bicep to consume and use Radius-managed types stored in an OCI registry.
 There are two extensions that are enabled by default in the `bicepconfig.json` so that you can use Radius and AWS resources.
 The "radius" extension contains the schema information for all Radius-maintained resources, and the "aws" extension contains the schema information for AWS resources.